Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

      - We didn't specify the component name `dapr-pubsub-servicebus` when we created this component file.
 We are going to specify it once we add this dapr component to Azure Container Apps Environment via CLI.
      - We are not referencing any service bus connection strings as the authentication between Dapr and Azure Service Bus will be configured using Managed Identities.
      - The metadata `namespaceName` value is set to the address of the Service Bus namespace as a fully qualified domain name.
 The `namespaceName` key is mandatory when using Managed Identities for authentication.
-     - We are setting the metadata `consumerID` value to match the topic subscription name `tasks-processor-subscription`.
+     - We are setting the metadata `consumerID` value to match the topic subscription name `sbts-tasks-processor`.
 If you didn't set this metadata, dapr runtime will try to create a subscription using the dapr application ID.

 With all those bits in place, we are ready to run the publisher service `Backend API` and the consumer service `Backend Background Service` and test pub/sub pattern end to end.